biomedicalGenomicsCNAG/MYCtargetGenes_Activation/README.md

 - single cell RNAseq analysis - ibrutinib

 # Data availability
-- The CLL phase files were downloaded from the CLL-map project Bulk and are available at https://cllmap.org/downloads.html under the row gene counts for the ICGC project.
+- The CLL phase files were downloaded from the CLL-map project Bulk and are available at https://cllmap.org/downloads.html under the gene counts for the ICGC project.

 - The bulk RNA-seq data from RT samples in the RS phase are available through a kallisto table, which can be downloaded from https://github.com/ferrannadeu/RichterTransformation/tree/main/bulkRNA-seq/kallisto.